concretesolutions/kappuccino/README.md

 ```

 ### Hierarchy
-There are two methods of hierarchy matchers: parent and descendant.
+There are two methods of hierarchy matchers: Parent and Descendant.

 #### Parent
-You can use parent method in two ways, block matching or as combining.
+You can use Parent method in two ways: block matching or combining.
 For block matching, pass the parentId as method parameter.

 Then, kappuccino will match all the views inside the block:

 ``` kotlin